 WELCOME TO DAKTARI BUSH SCHOOL & WILDLIFE ORPHANAGE

-DAKTARI Bush School & Wildlife Orphanage is an NGO founded in 2006 with the goal of enabling local children to have a better quality of life.
+DAKTARI Bush School & Wildlife Orphanage is an NGO founded in 2006 located in the South African bush, near Kruger National Park.
 DAKTARI works to educate and inspire children to value their environment and stimulate community projects.

 HOW DAKTARI CAME TO BE